secretstartups/handbook/people-group/learning-and-development/gitlab-learn/user/index.html.md

 ### I'm having trouble logging in or making a new account on GitLab Learn.

 Please review the steps for [submitting a support ticket](/handbook/people-group/learning-and-development/gitlab-learn/user/#support-options-for-gitlab-learn-users).
-If you are not a GitLab team member, please be sure you've [created a gitlab.com account](https://gitlab.com/users/sign_up) in order to sign in to GitLab Learn.

 ### I can't see all the content in a Pathway or Journey on GitLab Learn.